adamluckydo/ontology/2_Story/Story.md

 Life _is_ not this way or that way.
 There is no "objective" subjective experience.
 When you're experiencing life, you are always looking at it in a certain way, and that way of looking changes the actual experience of life itself.

-Even just knowing that fact has been powerful for me, but...
-I'm insatiable.
-If I can understand the meta-level of _why_ my experience is malleable, and how it can be shaped, I can essentially become a god of my own subjective experience.
+It's taken me up until... just about now, actually, to finally shed all of my fear of meditating post-incident.
+During that time, even just knowing about the above was powerful for me, but...
+I was insatiable.
+I figured: If I could understand the meta-level of _why_ my experience was malleable, and _how_ it could be shaped, I could essentially become the god of my own subjective experience.

 ...
-That came out sounding a little bit foreboding.
-Which sets the tone perfectly for my next post: Buddhism in a nutshell.
+That came out sounding a bit foreboding.
+Which sets the tone perfectly for my next post: _Buddhism in a Nutshell_.